Mesoamerican Archaeology and Isotopic Sciences Lab

 Ian's dissertation research is focused on human-animal relationships in ritual ceremonies.
 He is interested in learning about the life histories of ritually important animals through stable isotope analysis, including documenting their geographic origin and diet.
 His research is based across four ancient Maya sites in western Belize, seeking to understand if the ceremonial use of specific species correlates with ecological changes and social pressures over time.

-Gretchen collaborates with the Archaeological Expedition at Nuri and the National Corporation for Antiquities and Museums (Sudan) to study questions related to expressions of identity and the biocultural effects of sociopolitical change in the Nile River Valley.
-Her research aims to understand entanglements in the ancient past, including effects on identity, social relations, and health using bioarchaeological methods and isotopic analysis, to explore variations in diet, migrations, and health as part of a unique record of life trajectories.
+Gretchen collaborates with the Archaeological Expedition at Nuri and the National Corporation for Antiquities and Museums (Sudan) to investigate identity and the biocultural impacts of sociopolitical change in the Nile River Valley.
+Her research employs bioarchaeological methods and isotopic analysis to explore variations in diet, migration, and health, revealing insights into life trajectories and social relations in the ancient past.

 Associated and Former Lab Members